marklogic-community/RunDMC/setup/README_FOR_STANDALONE_APIDOC.md

         git checkout apidoc

-    Note: The first command will take a while due to downloading a large zip file that had been put in the repository.
+    Note: The first command will take a while due to downloading a large zip file that had been put in the repository (edb: we should remove this file from github)

     Later on, whenever you need to get the latest code, run this command: